 An eager delegate to the Texas Republican Party Convention, Stacy was elected as the Senate Nominations Committee Member for Senate District 1, in 2018.
 In 2020, she was a delegate to a historical Congressional District 4 Special Election.
 Stacy was honored to serve on the Rules Committee for the Special Election.
-Currently, she is in her first term as the Upshur County Precinct Chair for Precinct 13.
+Currently, she is in her first term as the Republican Precinct Chair for Precinct 13 in Upshur.

 A native Texan, Stacy is a retired paralegal who enjoys time in her garden, singing in her church choir, and raising Nubian goats, with her husband Harry, since 2003, in Gilmer, Texas.
 They have 3 children.

-Tammy is on the Board of Directors as the 2nd Vice President.
-Tammy serves as the Education Committee Chair.
+As a Board Member and the 2nd Vice President, David serves as the Education Committee Chair.